Estimate Time9 min

 Secure your emergency savings

 Jobs come and go, which is why it's a good idea to make building up your emergency savings one of your top priorities.
-Consider setting up an automatic transfer from checking to savings each payday to save up $1,000 worth of essential expenses first.
-Keep going until you have roughly 3 to 6 months' worth of expenses stashed away.
+Consider setting up an automatic transfer from checking to savings each payday to save up $1,000.
+Keep going until you have roughly 3 to 6 months' worth of essential expenses stashed away.
 As you approach milestones like starting a family or buying a house, add a little more to your savings to cover all of the financial speedbumps you could hit.

 Make the most of your employer's retirement plan